useit-consulting/alt-text-slack-bot/README.md

 - Customize the bot message by updating `src/utils.ts`.
 - The bot sends ephemeral messages (only visible to the user who posted the image) to avoid cluttering channels.
 - The bot automatically handles threaded messages and will respond in the same thread.
+- Alt text suggestions are generated in Swedish and are formatted as copyable code blocks in the message.
+- If the alt text generation API fails or the API key is not set, the bot will still send reminders without suggestions.